Family to sue after Black man killed by MS police. Lawyers helped George Floyd’s family

 - Oops!Something went wrong.Please try again later.

-The same law firm that represented George Floyd’s family in his shooting death in Minnesota announced on Friday it plans to sue the Gulfport Police Department for the death of an unarmed Black man in February 2020.
+The same law firm that represented George Floyd’s family in his death under the knee of a police officer in Minnesota announced on Friday it plans to sue the Gulfport Police Department for the death of an unarmed Black man in February 2020.

 Leonard Parker, 53, was a father of six, combat Army veteran and long-time employee at the Department of Veterans Affairs in Georgia when a Gulfport police officer shot and killed him on Feb.
 1, 2020.